 The study of empirical, theoretical, and conceptual foundations of animal behavior.
 Laboratory experiments, emphasizing ethological methodology, as well as discussion, will reinforce these foundations.
+Prerequisites: BIO 200 and 201.
+BIO 250 is strongly recommended.
+Offered alternating fall semesters.

 BIO 201: Evolution and Biological Diversity BIO 201: Evolution and Biological Diversity